input-output-hk/mithril/docs/website/root/mithril/advanced/mithril-certification/cardano-node-database.md

 The verification process operates on the full Cardano node internal database:

-- the client downloads the a compressed artifact from an untrusted source (e.g. an aggregator or a cloud service)
+- the client downloads a compressed artifact from an untrusted source (e.g. an aggregator or a cloud service)
 - the client computes the message from the downloaded artifact and verifies that it is signed by a valid Mithril certificate.

 [![Design of the certification of the Cardano node internal database](./images/cardano-node-database/message.jpg)](./images/cardano-node-database/message.jpg)